Free Consultation

 Arbitration:

-· Arbitration is a legally binding hearing that is held before a neutral party (person or panel of people) that is not a judge that resolves a legal dispute
+Arbitration is a legally binding hearing that is held before a neutral party (person or panel of people) who is not a judge that resolves a legal dispute.

 Brief:

-· Case law is law that is based on the decisions of appellate courts.
+Case law is based on the decisions of appellate courts.
 Appellate courts interpret and apply statutory law to the facts of a case before issuing a decision.
 Case law is also known as common law.

 Claim: